rodetas/vsss-rodetas-2017/README.md

 ## How to install Rodetas Software

 You can install all the Rodetas dependencies using our script.
-Just run:
+Just run in the project root directory:

 ```sudo utils/configure -y```